Johnny-Q/custom-discord-gateway/README.md

 }
 ```

 Extend the Discord class and overide handleEvent method to create custom bot behavior

+Requires ws and axios